fluxninja/aperture/docs/content/sdk/java/manual.md

 <CodeSnippet lang="java" snippetName="StandaloneExampleFlow" />

-The above code snippets is making `startFlow` calls to Aperture.
+The above code snippet is making `startFlow` calls to Aperture.
 For this call, it is important to specify the control point (`featureName` in the example) and business labels that will be aligned with the policy created in Aperture Cloud.
 For each flow that is started, a `shouldRun` decision is made, determining